Nassau, detectives union reach labor deal

 “This solved the biggest problem that I really wanted to solve, the shortage of detectives," Nassau County Executive Laura Curran said in an interview Monday.
 "This contract really solves this problem in a way that’s fiscally responsible."

-Nassau County officials could not provide an estimate of how much the contract would cost in the long-run, citing a mix of financial variables.
-But a county spokeswoman said general wages will rise by 15 percent over the contract of term.
+Nassau County officials could not provide an estimate of how much the contract would cost in the long run, citing a mix of financial variables.
+But a county spokeswoman said general wages will rise by 15% over the term of the contract.

-John Wighaus, president of the union, said in an interview that the union approved the contract at about 1:30 Monday, with 66 percent approval.
+John Wighaus, president of the county Detectives' Association, said in an interview that the union approved the contract at about 1:30 p.m.
+Monday, with 66% approval.

 "We feel that it incentivizes police officers to want to be designated detectives," Wighaus said.
 "We feel this will retain detectives, being able to go through a career path with the new grades that have been set up."